p10rahulm/your-static-website/README.md

 1. Download the template files.
 2. Preview the site
 3. Modify basic template files.
+4. Check and preview the site
-4. Modify the content and preview
+5. Modify the content and preview
+6. Check and preview again
-5. Learn to create new templates if required
+7. Learn to create new templates if required
-6. Move from template to deployment
+8. Move from template to deployment

 ## Step 1: Download the template files